Wizcorp/express-rested/README.md

 respond to it.

-**Notes**
+> Notes
+>

-No other requirements exist on your resource.
-That also means that the ID used does not necessarily have to be stored in an `id` property.
+> No other requirements exist on your resource.
+That also means that the ID used does not necessarily have to be stored
+> in an `id` property.
 It may be called anything.
-Express-rested will never interact with your resource instances beyond:
+Express-rested will never interact with your resource instances
+> beyond:
+>

-* reading the Class/constructor name (when auto-generating URL paths)
+> - reading the Class/constructor name (when auto-generating URL paths)
-* Calling the constructor and methods mentioned above
+> - Calling the constructor and methods mentioned above

-### Rest library API
+### Express-Rested API

 **const rested = require('express-rested');**